irezystible/620project/UserTesting.md

 The different buttons for the Share and Share Full Report were confusing to a user.
 He was not sure what the information inside the Share Full Report would be compared to what was already on the detailed report page in game, especially because a lot of the important summary is viewable.

+### Review by a sighted 9-year old boy who is doing advanced math
+The notes below are from his personal feedback and were also reviewed by him before posting:

+* It's interesting that the people in the graphics do not have eyes - it makes it more special!
+* The colors and graphics were nice and inviting
+* The number of questions is fair (he was curious on how to pass a level and how many questions he needed to finish per level)
+* This would have helped when I was learning basic math
+* The story is good.
+I liked it.
+If it didn't have a story, I would not be interested
+* I would have liked to see the boss and what I would need to do to win.
+Do I fight the boss?
+Or just keep answering questions?
+* The question type does not matter to me

 ### Overall experience: